PatrickLang/enhancements/keps/sig-windows/20190103-windows-node-support.md

 - Windows Server 2019 with OVN+OVS & CRI-ContainerD
 - Windows Server 2019 with Azure-CNI & CRI-ContainerD
 - Windows Server 2019 with Flannel & CRI-ContainerD

+### Test Environment

+The primary test environment deployed by [kubetest](https://github.com/kubernetes/test-infra/blob/72c720f29cb43d923ac76b10d25a62c29662683d/kubetest/azure.go#L180) for v1.14 is a group of VMs deployed on Azure:

+- 1 Master VM running Ubuntu, size "Standard_D2s_v3"
+- 3 Windows nodes running Windows Server 2019, size "Standard_D2s_v3"

+Kubetest uses [aks-engine](https://github.com/Azure/aks-engine) to create the deployment template for each of those VMs that's passed on to Azure for deployment.
+Once the test pass is complete, kubetest deletes the cluster.
+The Azure subscription used for this test pass is managed by Lachie Evenson & Patrick Lang.
+The credentials needed were given to the k8s-infra-oncall team.

 ### Test Approach